ASE A3 Manual Drive Train and Axles

 Answer B is wrong.
 Answer C is correct.

 Answer C is correct.
 The clutch release/throwout bearing rides along a tube or shaft that's part of the front bearing retainer.
-This tube is lubricated at the factory to provide a smooth surface to reduce friction and prevent binding.
+This tube is lubricated at the factory to provide a smooth surface, reducing friction and preventing binding.
 Most manufacturers recommend restoring this lubricant whenever replacing the throwout bearing.

 Answer D is wrong.
 A faulty throwout bearing makes a squealing or chirping sound when the bearing first contacts the pressure plate's fingers.